Tips for Buying the Best 125-Gallon Aquarium Light

 Luckily, 125 gallon aquariums are not deep by the fishkeeping standards.

-Generally, any aquarium that is not over 24 inches deep would not need lensing, because of how intense and penetrating LED lighting can be.
+Generally, any aquarium not over 24 inches deep would not need lensing, because of how intense and penetrating LED lighting can be.

 After removing the lenses you should gradually increase the intensity and experiment to see how the aquarium inhabitants react.